-7-Part Test Criteria Koala Phascolarctos cinereus Powerful Owl, Barking Owl species putting it at risk of extinction.
-The trees in the impact footprint are also considered to form part of a movement corridor connecting with habitat along the Namoi River and vegetated hills and ridgelines south of Gunnedah.
+7-Part Test Criteria Koala Phascolarctos cinereus Powerful Owl, Barking Owl scratches) in addition to recording a Koala.
+Removal of feed trees including large trees that are preferred by the koala is considered likely to disrupt a viable local population of the species putting it at risk of extinction.
+The trees in the impact footprint are also considered to form part of a movement corridor connecting with habitat associated with the Namoi River and vegetated hills and ridgelines south of Gunnedah.
 2) in the case of an endangered population, whether the action proposed is likely to have an adverse effect on the life cycle of the species that constitutes the endangered population such that a viable local population of the species is likely to be placed at risk of extinction.
-Not relevant Not relevant 3) in the case of an endangered ecological community or critically endangered ecological community, whether the action proposed: (i) is likely to have an adverse effect on the extent of the ecological community such that its occurrence is likely to be placed at risk of extinction, or (ii) is likely to substantially and adversely modify the composition of the ecological occurrence is likely to be placed at risk of extinction, or Not relevant Not relevant 4) in relation to habitat of a threatened species, population or ecological community: (i) the extent to which habitat is likely to be removed or modified as a result of the action proposed, and (ii) whether an area of habitat is likely to become fragmented or isolated from other areas of habitat as a result of the proposed action, and (iii) the importance of the habitat to be removed, modified, fragmented or isolated to the long-term survival of the Core Koala Habitat would be impacted.
+Not relevant Not relevant 3) in the case of an endangered ecological community or critically endangered ecological community, whether the action proposed: (i) is likely to have an adverse effect on the extent of the ecological community such that its occurrence is likely to be placed at risk of extinction, or (ii) is likely to substantially and adversely modify the composition of the ecological community such that its local occurrence is likely to be placed at risk of extinction, Not relevant Not relevant 4) in relation to habitat of a threatened species, population or ecological community: (i) the extent to which habitat is likely to be removed or modified as a result of the action proposed, and (ii) whether an area of habitat is likely to become fragmented or isolated from other areas of habitat as a result of the proposed action, and (iii) the importance of the habitat to be Core Koala Habitat would be impacted.
 Impacts are detailed in Section 7 of this report.
 Habitat is already extremely fragmented would not become further fragmented or isolated.
 Koalas will have more appropriate habitat outside of the Study Area that will remain untouched by the Proposal.
 Impacts are detailed in Section 7 of this report.
 Impacts would occur to several large hollow bearing trees with suitable owl nesting/roosting hollows.
 Habitat is already extremely fragmented would not become further fragmented or isolated.